Egg cream

 An egg cream is a cold beverage consisting of milk, carbonated water, and flavored syrup (typically chocolate or vanilla), as a substitute for an ice cream float.
+Ideally, the glass is left with 2/3 liquid and 1/3 foamy head.
 Despite the name, the drink contains neither eggs nor cream.

-It is prepared by pouring syrup into the tall glass, adding milk, lightly stirring it with a spoon, then streaming soda water into the glass, mixing the other ingredients.
-Ideally, the glass is left with 2/3 liquid and 1/3 foamy head.

-The egg cream is almost exclusively a fountain drink.
-Although there have been several attempts to bottle it, none have been wholly successful, as its refreshing taste and characteristic head require mixing of the ingredients just before drinking.
+The egg cream is primarily a fountain drink.
+It has been bottled under various brands, but is still not well-represented on shelves in the US.
+This may be partially due to the drink's tendency to go flat quickly when prepared fresh.

 Etymology theories and speculations

 The peculiarity that an egg cream contains neither eggs nor cream has been explained in various ways.
 Stanley Auster, who claims that his grandfather invented the beverage, has said that the origins of the name are "lost in time."